keelancook/mediumish/_pages/about.md

 </ul>

 <h5>Buy Some Books</h5>
-One of the the things I really enjoy doing with this site is find good deals on Christian theology and practical ministry books and providing those to readers.
-You'll see a lot of links sprinkled through articles and book lists on the site for books, and they usually point to a Kindle version of the book.

-I try to glance around on Amazon periodically to see if I can find any good deals on works that would interest people that visit this site.
-For instance, I have this button here set up to search Kindle's daily deals specifically for Christian books.
+<p>One of the the things I really enjoy doing with this site is find good deals on Christian theology and practical ministry books and providing those to readers.
+For instance, I have this button here set up to search Kindle's daily deals specifically for Christian books.</p>

-If you're interested in seeing today's deals, give it a try!
+<p>If you're interested in seeing today's deals, give it a try!</p>

 <a target="_blank" href="https://amzn.to/48f1wpo" class="btn btn-warning">Kindle Deals</a>
 </div>